Connecticut Avenue: Maryland

-After passing the main campus of the University of the District of Columbia near the Van Ness metrorail station, Connecticut Avenue exits the District of Columbia at Chevy Chase Circle, which is at the intersection of Connecticut and Western Avenues.
-Once entering Maryland, it gains the route designation Maryland State Highway 185 and goes through the Chevy Chase, Maryland postal area.
-The former National 4-H Youth Conference Center is on this stretch of Connecticut Avenue, as is the Chevy Chase Club.
+Connecticut Avenue leaves the District of Columbia at Chevy Chase Circle, at the intersection of Connecticut and Western Avenues.
+Upon entering Maryland, it gains the route designation Maryland State Highway 185 and runs through the Chevy Chase, Maryland, postal area.
+This stretch is lined by the Chevy Chase Club, the former National 4-H Youth Conference Center, and Columbia Country Club.

 After interchanging with the Capital Beltway at Exit 33, Connecticut Avenue enters Kensington, where it is the major north-south street of the central business district.

 Connecticut Avenue long ended at University Boulevard (Maryland State Highway 193).
 Then Concord Avenue was extended northward to form an extension of Connecticut Avenue that passes through Wheaton and Aspen Hill.
 The state route designation ends at Georgia Avenue (Maryland State Highway 97).
 Connecticut Avenue, now simply a local street, continues past Georgia Avenue and ends at Leisure World Boulevard.

 Transit service

+Former streetcar lines

+For more than six decades, Connecticut Avenue was host to various streetcar lines.
+The first was the Connecticut Avenue and Park Railway (soon absorbed by the Metropolitan Railroad), which opened in April 1873 and ran from the White House to Boundary Avenue.
+In 1890, the Rock Creek Railway began operating from a terminus on Boundary Avenue two blocks east of Connecticut Avenue; after 1892, its streetcars ran across the Rock Creek gorge on an iron bridge near today's Duke Ellington Bridge, then turned north onto Connecticut near today's Calvert Street intersection.
+The line continued down the middle of Connecticut Avenue to Chevy Chase Circle, then ran on to its terminus at Chevy Chase Lake, an amusement park just south of today's Jones Bridge Road.
+A third streetcar line, the Chevy Chase Lake & Kensington Railway (later, the Kensington Railway Company) began operations in 1895, running north from Chevy Chase Lake on Connecticut Avenue for a half mile before diverging to the right and heading on to Kensington, Maryland.
+Streetcar operations on Connecticut north of Rock Creek ended in 1935; their service was replaced by buses.
+"It was the most significant District streetcar abandonment up to that time", the Washington Post would write.